 Working in FinTech has never been more dynamic and exciting, but it does come with a significant barrier.
 Namely, the financial regulations and the associated financial and legal issues that come with the territory.

 As it turns out, people take money seriously!
-Areas of interest for FinTech regulation

 Of course, working within finance comes with regulatory standards.
 For the tech community, staying compliant with these regulations is a tightrope act.
-That's what our CTO Nazariy Hazdun reflects on in his new article on Forbes
+That's what our CTO Nazariy Hazdun reflects on in his new article on Forbes.

 In this article:

-The Main Fintech Regulatory Issues
+The Main Fintech Regulatory Challenges

 As an aspiring FinTech company, investor, or developer, financial regulations are not exactly the most exciting challenge you’ll face.
 FinTech software development is a rapidly developing space with plenty of excitement to go around.
 It’s essential to understand the core FinTech legal issues to reap the rewards FinTech offers.
 The three key areas are:

-• Money laundering.
+- Money laundering.
 Governments take money laundering seriously.
 They recognize that FinTech technology could be used to avoid duties.
 As such, each territory has its own anti-money laundering (AML) laws.

-• Cyberattacks.
+- Cyberattacks.
 Traditional banks and FinTech startups are big targets for hackers and other cybercriminal activities.
 There are financial laws designed to combat this, some of which we will discuss below.

 Do you know?